-In response to new state and local orders issued to protect residents’ health from COVID–19, the City of Bellevue is cancelling all programs at Bellevue Botanical Garden until further notice.
+In response to state and local orders issued to protect residents’ health from COVID–19, the City of Bellevue has cancelled all programs at Bellevue Botanical Garden until further notice.
 We are sorry for the inconvenience and disruption.

-Here is a recap of current status.
-Keep in mind this is a fluid situation and things may change in the days ahead:
+Current Status: Keep in mind this is a fluid situation, and things may change in the days ahead: